 We’ve answered the question, “what is a CRM report?”, delved deeper into CRM report examples and CRM dashboard examples, and run through how to create your own customer-centric reports.
 One thing is clear: data-driven dashboard analytics is the path to consumer-driven success.

 By focusing on your customers and delivering invaluable campaigns, communications, and services aimed at the direct needs of your audience, you will get an all-important edge on the competition.
-Additionally, if you want to specifically focus on your sales data, we suggest you read our article on the topic of salesforce reporting.
+Additionally, if you want to drill down deeper into your sales data, read our definitive guide on salesforce reporting.

 Now it's your turn to embrace the power of data-driven dashboards by taking advantage of our 14-day free trial, completely free.